zongyz/react-sortablejs/README.md

                     }
                 }}

-                // [Optional] A tag to specify the wrapping element.
-Defaults to "div". tag="ul"
+                // [Optional] A tag or react component to specify the wrapping element.
+Defaults to "div".
+                // In a case of a react component it is required to has children in the component
+                // and pass it down.
+                tag="ul"

                 // [Optional] The onChange method allows you to implement a controlled component and keep